-- B.6.1 Locate garage doors on the rear elevation when integrating a garage into the primary structure.
-Garage doors located on the side elevation will be considered on a case-by-case basis.
-Garage doors located on the front elevation are not allowed. - B.6.2 Locate garages within the rear yard when detached from the primary structure.
-Detached buildings or structures, such as garages and sheds, not located in the street yard, as defined in the Zoning Code, are exempt from HP Permit review. - B.6.3 Historically appropriate garage doors, such as carriage house doors, are encouraged.
+- B.6.1 Locate garages within the rear yard and detached from the primary residential structure.
+Detached garages located in the rear yard are exempt from COA review.
+Detached buildings or structures, such as garages and sheds, not located in the street yard, as defined in the Zoning Code, are exempt from HP Permit review. - B.6.2 Adding a garage attached to the rear elevation of the primary residential structure will be considered on a case-by-case basis.
+Locate attached garages so that the front façade of the garage is not located forward of the rear wall of the primary structure. - B.6.3 Historically appropriate garage doors, such as carriage house doors, are encouraged.